 So they focus solely on political voice overs, responding to calls for auditions and also contacting companies directly to offer their services, whether the company called for an audition or not.

-While they may have failed to land jobs outside a specific niche, that’s perfectly fine with them.
+While they may have failed to land voice over jobs outside a specific niche, that’s perfectly fine with them.
 They’ll stick with a category in which know they excel and it’s easy to prove it again and again.

 What a Growth Mindset Might Do